Spin and thermal current scaling at a $Y$-junction of XX spin chains

 Putting together all the above results about the behavior of the system close to the various FP, a ``minimal assumption'' yields the phase diagram of Fig.\ref{pha_dia}.
-A more complex topological structure can be assumed but, given the perfect consistency between the whole diagram and our results obtained close to the FP, our minimal assumption is likely to yield the right diagram.
 Specifically, we see that our $Y$-junction of XX chains can host both the Kondo effect as realized at a junction of critical Ising chains \cite{Tsvelik2013}, as well as a remarkable spin version of the TK effect \cite{Buccheri2022}.
 The TK FP, here, is realized only along the symmetric line $J_1 = J_2$ and, in a sense, it works as a separating line between the two, stable Ising-like phases.

 The peculiar topological structure of the phase diagram comes along with a peculiar behavior of the spin- and of the heat -current pattern in the various phases, which we discuss in detail in the following.